filip-andjelic/restaurants-data-app/README.md

-# New Front-End Library App
+# AngularJS Combox Demo App

 This small one-page presentation demonstrates how to use MVC-like pattern in JavaScript to handle user input and corresponding data displaying.
 Techs and libs used in this app are: